JeffersonLab/clas12-validation/README.md

     uses: JeffersonLab/clas12-validation/.github/workflows/ci.yml@main
 ```

-Some variables may be overridden.
-Here is an example usage which overrides several variables:
+You may customize the called workflow with `input` variables.
+Here is an example which describes and uses all of them:
 ```yaml
 jobs:
   validation: